Xbox Series X console with controller

-On July 2, 2025, Microsoft announced 9,000 layoffs across the company, bringing the year's total gaming-related cuts to over 15,300 employees.
-Among the casualties: The Initiative (shut down entirely before shipping a single game), Perfect Dark (canceled after years of development), Everwild (canceled), and a ZeniMax Online MMORPG that Phil Spencer reportedly couldn't stop playing during demos.
+On July 2, 2025, Microsoft announced 9,000 layoffs.
+Among the casualties: The Initiative—shut down entirely before shipping a single game.
+Perfect Dark—canceled after years of development.
+Everwild—canceled.
+A ZeniMax Online MMORPG that Phil Spencer reportedly "couldn't stop playing" during internal demos—canceled, with the team learning via Slack deactivations.

 2025 console sales (VGChartz estimates):

-Xbox sold fewer consoles than an eight-year-old Nintendo product.
+Xbox sold fewer consoles in 2025 than an eight-year-old Nintendo product that's been commercially obsolete for a year.

 U.S. market decline: